esesmuedgars/IdeaKit/CONTRIBUTING.md

 ## Permissions

-Contributor role is enough to create and publish posts, but Editor is required to add images to library and add feature image of post.
+`Contributor` role is enough to create and publish posts, but at least `Editor` role is required to add images to the media library and add feature image of post.
 Contact [Līva Pilvere](https://people.accenture.com/People/user/liva.pilvere).

 ## Structure